Classifying one-dimensional discrete models with maximum likelihood degree one: Introduction

 In such a picture, the grid point with coordinates $(i,j)$ represents the monomial $t^i(1-t)^j$.
 The integer entry at that point represents the coefficient of that monomial in the parametrization, where a dot represents the entry 0.
-The entry $-1$ at the point $(0,0)$ indicates that the coordinates of the parametrization add up to $1$.
-We think of these entries as `chips' on the grid, allowing for negative chips.
-Thus we call such a representation a \emph{chip configuration}.
+The entry $-1$ at the point $(0,0)$ indicates that the coordinates of the parametrization add up to $1$. \revml{More precisely, it is the coefficient of the constant term of the polynomial

+which becomes zero after the substitution $s\mapsto (1-t)$.} We think of these integer entries as `chips' on the grid, allowing for negative chips.
+Thus we call such a representation a \emph{chip configuration}. \end{example}

 \mybreak Any chip on the grid can be split into two further chips, which are then placed directly to the north and to the east of the original chip.
 We can `split a chip' where there are none by adding a negative chip.
 Finally, we can unsplit a chip by performing a splitting move in reverse.
 Starting from the zero configuration, these chipsplitting moves can be used to produce models.
-For instance, we get the model above by performing chipsplitting moves at $(0,0)$, $(1,0)$, and $(0,1)$, as visualized below.
+For instance, we get the model $\mathcal M_{\indep}$ by performing chipsplitting moves at $(0,0)$, $(1,0)$, and $(0,1)$, as visualized below.

 In this view, Theorem~\ref{thm:main_models} becomes a combinatorial statement about the possible outcomes of these sequences of chipsplitting moves, which we call \emph{chipsplitting games}.